-This is a rare, but massive and life-threatening infection of the tissues, with the anaerobic Clostridial bacteria.
-The infection usually results from injection of a tissue irritating substance or from an infected wound.
-Poor injection technique may increase the likelihood of the condition.
-It has been associated with the intramuscular injection of medications, especially flunixin (Banamine).
-It also can be caused by puncture wounds and is a rare complication after castration.
+The infection usually results from injection of an irritating substance into the muscle.
+It has been more frequently associated with the intra-muscular injection of flunixin meglumine (Banamine).
+Similar infections can also be caused by puncture wounds, and can be a rare complication after castration or other surgery.

-The Clostridial bacteria itself produces severe toxins that damages and kills the tissue, creating an environment for increasingly rapid bacterial growth.
-The toxins are very potent and also have the ability to cause signs of severe illness and shock.
+The Clostridium bacteria produces severe toxins that damages and kills the tissue, creating an oxygen-free environment of dead tissue that allows increasingly rapid bacterial growth.
+The bacteria have specific toxins that destroy connective tissue, allowing the process to migrate through the tissues.
+The bacterial toxins also get into the bloodstream and cause signs of severe illness, shock and death.

-Signs of this condition are a rapidly enlarging area of painful swelling, fever, depression and loss of appetite, and high heart and respiratory rates.
+Signs of this condition are a rapidly enlarging area of painful swelling.
+Often, gas can be felt crackling under the surface of the skin.
+Affected horses usually are depressed and lack appetite.
+Most have a fever, and have high heart and respiratory rates.

-Diagnosis can be made by the rapidly worsening signs of disease, severe swelling, fever and illness.
-Definitive diagnosis requires confirmation of gas and fluid accumulation in the tissues and detection (and culture) of Clostridial bacteria in the living horse.
+Diagnosis is usually assumed by the rapidly worsening signs of disease- a severe, painful swelling, fever and illness in a horse that was recently injected.
+Definitive diagnosis requires confirmation of gas and fluid accumulation in the tissues and detection (and culture or other identification) of Clostridium bacteria in the living horse.

 Treatments May Include